gatsbyjs/gatsby/docs/docs/security-in-gatsby.md

 - **server-side site** - Any site that pre-processes code at time of request -- whether using node.js, PHP, Python, or any other method -- before delivering it to the user's browser.

-- **client-side site** - Any site (GatsbyJS, NuxtJS, NextJS, Single Page App, etc...) where static files(HTML/CSS/JS) are shipped to the browser for processing -- pre-processing may happen at build time, but does not happen time of request.
+- **client-side site** - Any site (GatsbyJS, NuxtJS, NextJS, Single Page App, etc...) where static files(HTML/CSS/JS) are shipped to the browser for processing -- pre-processing may happen at build time, but does not happen at the time of request.

 - **attack vector** - A resource through which to hack a site.
 Just because an attack vector exists does not mean your site is vulnerable to that attack, however.
 A server is an attack vector; but, the server requires a vulnerability for an attacker to exploit (use) that server as an attack vector.